 Old Money tends to be more generous and kind than new money, which is often seen as selfish.

 You can look at families such as the Vanderbilts or even the Rockefellers as old money passed down from generation to generation.

 Even in Europe, the term “old money” associates with wealthy families.
 These families have been able to keep the wealth and power that they have passed down from generation to generation, as well as the pride of their heritage.

 New money is the self-made wealthy people in the world who have made it big.

 New money is the recent abundance of money that has created their wealth.

 It is new to them, and it took a lot of time for them to get where they are.

 New money refers to self-made millionaires of the world, such as Jeff Bezos, Steve Jobs, and Mark Zuckerberg.
 They are rich because they were able to create a product or service that would go on to be one of the most popular products in their respective markets and quickly become successful.

-Most of the new money is mainly found in occupations like technology, sports, entertainment.
+Most of the new money is mainly found in occupations like technology, sports, and entertainment.
 These self-made millionaires of the world are entrepreneurs and innovators who have helped shape our society as we know it today.